s-ruby/character_relationship_inference/README.md

 ## Training the custom SpanBert Model:

 1. Create Training Data run `python3 run_data_generator.py` and manually annotate the relationship in each sentence.
-You can use a keyboard interrupt to stop generating training data at any time (control + c)
+You can use a keyboard interrupt to stop generating training data at any time (control + c).
+Please make sure to check that the setences/entities provided make sense and are in the correct spot.
+Any sentences that don't make sense should be skipped.
+We also should try to avoid having too many of one type (i.e. too many no-relations).

 2. Fine-Tune the SpanBert